Macy's expands same day delivery to 17 cities as it challenges Amazon

-SAN FRANCISCO (Reuters) - Macy’s Inc (M.N) said on Monday the department store chain will expand same day delivery services to nine cities and metropolitan areas this month, pushing into an aggressive field dominated by e-commerce giant Amazon.com Inc (AMZN.O).
+SAN FRANCISCO, Aug 3 (Reuters) - Macy’s Inc said on Monday the department store chain will expand same day delivery services to nine cities and metropolitan areas this month, pushing into an aggressive field dominated by e-commerce giant Amazon.com Inc.

 Macy‘s, the nation’s largest department store chain, said it will now offer same day delivery to customers in 17 markets including Atlanta, Boston and Las Vegas using Deliv, an Uber-like startup that uses a fleet of contract drivers to pick up online orders from stores and malls.
 The company also said its high-end Bloomingdale’s chain will expand fast delivery.